mainmatter/ember-vite-codemod/README.md

 ## Usage

 This codemod will add, move and modify files in your Ember app to make it build with Vite.
-Make sure your git repository is clean.
+Make sure your git repository is clean before running this command so you can easily compare the changes.

 In your Ember app folder, execute: